 Hate List is not a book I would have expected to really enjoy, but the characterization and plot drew me in immediately.
 After five pages, I couldn’t put it down.

-I don’t tend to be all that interested in those “issue” types of books, but I got a copy of this one somewhere and when I was looking for something to read, this one sort of leaped off our newly-unpacked shelves into my hands.
+I don’t tend to be all that interested in those “issue” types of books, but I got a copy of Hate List somewhere and when I was looking for something to read, this one sort of leaped off our newly-unpacked shelves into my hands.

 The story is told in first person by Valerie.
 She’s just starting her senior year in high school and she is almost sick with anxiety about it all because the previous May, her boyfriend, Nick, opened fire on the high school cafeteria and killed six students and then himself.